 Our organisation is made up of member GP practices.
 We are an NHS organisation led by clinicians who understand the needs of the community and the impact that local services have on patients' health.

 We serve a population of more than 351,000 York, Selby, Tadcaster, Easingwold and Pocklington people from and the surrounding towns, villages and rural areas.

 We are responsible for the monitoring of commissioned healthcare and the planning and design of many of the health services.
 Our main areas of responsibility are:

 Planned hospital care Urgent and emergency care Rehabilitation care Community health services Mental health and learning disability services.

-York Human Rights City is a catalyst for York's businesses and organisations to champion a vibrant, diverse, fair and safe city.
+York Human Rights City is a catalyst for York's people, businesses and organisations to champion a vibrant, diverse, fair and safe city.

-CAY is an independent local charity providing advice on a wide variety of issues including: welfare benefits; money advice; employment; immigration; homelessness; housing; and family legal issues.
+Citizens Advice York is an independent local charity providing advice on a wide variety of issues including: welfare benefits; money advice; employment; immigration; homelessness; housing; and family legal issues.

 York Carers Centre is an independent local charity offering free support to unpaid carers of any age living or caring for someone who lives in York.